Waasmunster

 Waasmunster ([ˌʋaːsˈmʏnstər]) is a municipality located in the Flemish province of East Flanders, in Belgium.
 The municipality only comprises the town of Waasmunster proper.
 In 2021, Waasmunster had a total population of 10,912.
 The total area is 31.93 km2.

 Roosenberg Abbey, founded in the 13th century, is situated here.

-Illusionist Louis Courtois, writer Cyriel Geerinck, football manager and scout Urbain Haesaert and DJ/music producer Michaël Bella were born in Waasmunster.
+Illusionist Louis Courtois, writer Cyriel Geerinck, football manager and scout Urbain Haesaert and DJ/music producer Eptic were born in Waasmunster.